-The Company spent \$2.1 million and \$2.2 million on research and development activities during the last two fiscal years ended December 31, 2022 and 2021, respectively.
+The Company spent \$2.6 million and \$2.1 million on research and development activities during the fiscal years ended December 31, 2023 and 2022, respectively.

-As of December 31, 2022, we had 35 employees, consisting of 29 employees in North America, 5 employees in India and one employee in Europe.
+As of December 31, 2023, we had 35 employees, consisting of 27 employees in North America, seven employees in India and one employee in Europe.
 None of our employees are represented by a union.